What are Sample Terms and Conditions for Direct Bookings?

 - guests who are unable to answer satisfyingly when questioned

 Ultimately, if your gut feeling says that there is something wrong with the guest, there probably is.
-Trust your judgement, and don’t take unneccessary risks.
+Trust your judgement, and don’t take unnecessary risks.
 By having a strong direct booking website and distributing through a powerful channel manager to multiple booking sites, you should be able to resell your nights again.

 Sample Terms and Conditions for Direct Bookings Download